DoSomething/responsive-html-email-template/readme.md

-The DoSomething.org email template to use for Customer.io emails, forked from http://leemunroe.github.io/responsive-html-email-template/email.html.
+The DoSomething.org email template to use for Customer.io emails, forked from http://leemunroe.github.io/responsive-html-email-template/email.html (which was [recommended by Customer.io](https://customer.io/docs/4-email-design-resources))

 ## Contributing